vlang/setup-v/README.md

     # If `stable` is false, it will check for the latest commit from the default branch.
     check-latest: false

-    # Set this option if you want the action to use the stable version of V
+    # Set this option if you want the action to use the stable version of V.
+    # Will be ignored if `check-latest` is false.
     stable: false

     # Target architecture for V to use.
 Examples: linux, macos, windows.
 Will use system architecture by default.